-As you read this, three lions are exploring their new home in KZN.
+As you read this, three lions and four cubs are exploring their new home in KZN.
 Here’s why this is great news.

 ‘We feel privileged that the reserve is now a Big Five reserve – our dream is now a reality,’ says Nathi Gumbi, a key player in this community that, after successful process of land claims in 1998, turned what were cattle and game farms into a conservation success.

 The lions are the first in the area in 100 years.
 This means that biodiversity and ecological balance in the reserve is now restored.
 But the transfer is also part of a lion conservation strategy that aims to expand their range and genetic pool.

 Lions were reintroduced at Phinda in 1992, and they’ve thrived to the extent that the numbers often exceed the capacity of the reserve.
 Finding a place to translocate them to is the tricky part, as habitat loss is one of the greatest perils facing our planet’s wildlife.

 It’s no surprise that one of the people behind this initiative was also a producer on Blood Lions, the recent documentary that exposed the canned- hunting and captive-breeding industry.
 Dr Andrew Venter, CEO of Wildlands, has been involved with Somkhanda since 2013, helping to upgrade infrastructure and train local people in hospitality and reserve management.

 ‘There is no way captive-bred lions could ever have been used in an exercise like this as they have no conservation value,’ says Ian Michler, who was also involved in Blood Lions.
 ‘This is about expanding habitat using wild lions, and the project being managed by the recognised conservation community.’